-2. Additional hygiene measures are in place
+3. Put additional hygiene measures in place

 The video from the Blended Programme event can be viewed here.

-I want to say an enormous thank you for everything that you have done for young people during this period.
+I want to say an enormous thank you for everything that you have done and are continuing to do for young people during this period.
 I am immensely proud of how Scouts Hereford & Worcester has continued to offer regular contact and innovative programme ideas for young people.
 In the coming weeks and months, I know that we will work together to do our best for young people and to bring Scouting back to all our members.
 I am certain our young people have missed it, and can’t wait to be back.

-Stay safe, and thank you…
+Stay safe, and thank you.